-Blogging and social media can be included in your content marketing strategy.
+Blogging and social media can be included in your content marketing strategy even.

-If you want to learn what a content marketer is actually responsible for, I recommend you check out this post on CopyBlogger.
+If you want to learn what a content marketer is actually responsible for, I recommend you check out this post on CopyBlogger to get an insight.

 Digital Marketing Idea 8: Outreach and influencer marketing

-When done right, influence marketing can be very effective for any business online.
+When done right, influence marketing can be very effective for any type of business online.

 So what is influence marketing anyway?